Kim Kardashian Wears See-Through Gown With Short Hair At Fashion Los Angeles Awards

 What did you think of Kim Kardashian’s see-through dress she wore to the Fashion Los Angeles Awards?
 Comment in the section below!

-[Featured Image by Frederick M. Brown / Stringer / Getty Images]
+[Featured Image by Frederick M. Brown/Stringer/Getty Images]